All human beings possess creative talents and passion. All students deserve a space in traditional schools to realize those talents and passions.

 - Low-income students with arts education credits are five-times more likely to graduate high school.

 - Low-income students deeply engaged in school arts demonstrate better academic outcomes than students from higher socioeconomic backgrounds who have less arts involvements.

 - English Language Learners with arts education experience accelerated language development.

 Arts education gets kids to graduate, supports healthy social and emotional development, and values youth voice and vision.

-Title I schools are those serving high percentages of children from low-income families.
+Schools that receive Title I funding serve high percentages of children from low-income families.
 Economically disadvantaged students are far less likely to access quality arts instruction when compared to their more affluent peers (National Center for Education Statistics).
-Inequities in arts education disproportionately effects students of color and English Language Learners who are far more likely to attend mid-high to high-poverty public schools (National Endowment for the Arts, NCES and National Equity Atlas).
+Inequities in arts education disproportionately affects students of color and English Language Learners who are far more likely to attend mid-high to high-poverty public schools (National Endowment for the Arts, NCES and National Equity Atlas).

-ArtistYear believes arts education and its many academic and socio-emotional benefits, is a fundamental right of all children in America, regardless of economic status or zip code.
+ArtistYear believes arts education and its many academic and social-emotional benefits, is a fundamental right of all children in America, regardless of economic status or zip code.

 As students and schools recover from multiple years of uncertainty and disruption due to the COVID-19 pandemic, it is more pressing than ever that students feel a sense of safety, belonging, and connection at school in order to have strong academic and social-emotional outcomes.
 Guided by a pivotal 2012 study by the University of Chicago Consortium on School Research (CCSR), ArtistYear aligns all facets of our program to support the development of three key mindsets for students: Social Belonging, Self-Efficacy, and Motivation.
 In order to support RTAs in developing these key mindsets within their students, ArtistYear: